evincarofautumn/kitten/Specification.md

 Whitespace may be literal whitespace or a comment.
 Literal whitespace is a sequence of one or more Unicode whitespace characters.
 A comment may be single-line or multi-line.
-A single-line comment begins with two hyphens `--` (1) or an em dash `—` (2) and continues till the following line break (or end-of-file).
+A single-line comment begins with two hyphens `--` (1) and continues till the following line break (or end-of-file).

     meow  -- Demand attention.
-    meow? —  Ensure attention was received.
+    meow? -- Ensure attention was received.

-A multi-line comment begins with an opening curly brace followed by a hyphen `{-` (3) or em dash `{—` and ends with a closing curly brace preceded by a hyphen `-}` or em dash `—}` respectively (4).
+A multi-line comment begins with an opening curly brace followed by a hyphen `{-` (2) and ends with a closing curly brace preceded by a hyphen `-}` (3).
 Multi-line comments may be nested.
 The brace syntax was chosen to allow easily jumping between matching braces in text editors, and to give a visual indication of comment nesting.

     {-
     This is a multi-line comment.
 It can contain any text, including sequences